mhamzahashim/zbloggingx/content/posts/best-freelance-websites-for-beginners.md

 Many beginners have questions in their minds before starting freelancing like which freelancing website is best, where to start etc. I have collected the most popular questions and will answer them based on my experience.

-{{% faq question="How to select the best Freelance Website?" %}}Try to find a freelance website that is more specific based on your skills rather than a general freelance website.
+{{% faq question="How to Select the Best Freelance Website?" %}}Try to find a freelance website that is more specific based on your skills rather than a general freelance website.
 Like 99designs which is specially created for graphics designers.
 It is good to research the freelance website from forums and people who are already working with that website.{{% /faq %}}

-{{% faq question="How to Benefit From Freelancing Platforms?" %}}In the first few months of your freelance career, you’ll find it helpful to remember a few things in order to avoid making common freelancer mistakes.
+{{% faq question="How to Benefit from Freelancing Platforms?" %}}In the first few months of your freelance career, you’ll find it helpful to remember a few things in order to avoid making common freelancer mistakes.
 Knowing freelance platforms can give you benefits.

 The most significant of these is your ability to market your services.
 Many freelance professionals already use freelance platforms, but this isn’t true for newbies.\
 You will learn a lot of things after creating an account and the first thing is sending proposals to clients by doing the bidding.